louisdevie/birdway/docs/source/specs/conditionals.rst

 the same type as ``value`` it will match if the two values are equal, if it is a list of the type of ``value`` (e.g. ``[int]``) it will match if the value is in the list, and any other type is invalid.
-All ``values`` have to be of the same type, wich will be the type of the statement.
+All ``values`` have to be of the same type, which will be the type of the statement.